 The FAIR Plan offers basic fire insurance, with dwelling and personal property coverage.
 Only a few perils are covered, including fire and lightning, smoke, and internal explosions.
 However, you can add optional coverages for a fee.

 Because FAIR Plan coverage is less comprehensive, you should only consider it if you absolutely cannot get approved for a private homeowners insurance policy.
 If you need theft or liability coverage, consider purchasing a "differences in conditions" policy that will cover these gaps.
-You can find a list of providers of such coverage at the CDI website.
+You can find a list of providers of such coverage on the CDI website.

 If you end up in a dispute with your insurer, consider contacting the California Department of Insurance.
 You can file a complaint by dialing 800-927-4357.